alvsanand/apify-your-infra-with-crossplane/docs/know-the-basis.md

 Composite Resources are designed to let you build your own platform with your own opinionated concepts and APIs without needing to write a Kubernetes controller from scratch.
 Instead, you define the schema of your XR and teach Crossplane which Managed Resources it should compose (i.e. create) when someone creates the XR you defined.

+In our laboratory, we are going to provide to the users a Object storage resource abstracting them the actual implementation that is done our current cloud.

-### 2.1 Create a composition
+### 2.1 XD and Composition

-First step, we have to create a composition for our Object Storage block so users will use it.
+First step, we have to create a composition for the Object Storage.

-- Create a ```CompositeResourceDefinition``` for our Object Storage.
+- Create a ```CompositeResourceDefinition```.

     ```bash
     cat <<EOF | kubectl apply -f -